mathewkw/End-to-End-Machine-Learning-CI-CD-Pipeline-on-AWS/README.md

 4. Run A/B tests and more.
 </br></br>

-This also can be considered a reference architecture that can be used as an inspiration to create your own solution!
+**This also can be implemented a reference architecture that can be used as an inspiration to create your own solution!**

 All required components of the pipeline including Lambda functions to automatically run our code are including in the CloudFormation template below.
 The template creates the following services and infrastructure: